What is the EU Ecolabel?

 EU Ecolabel - Prolongation adopted

-We would like to inform you that the following prolongations of EU Ecolabel award criteria have been adopted by the EU Commission:
+We would like to inform you that the following prolongations of EU Ecolabel award criteria have been adopted by the EU Commission in Decision (EU) 2026/66 on December 23, 2025:

 Read more